U.S. judge says Lyft drivers may be entitled to employee benefits

-SAN FRANCISCO (Reuters) - A U.S. judge on Thursday said it was “very difficult” to decide whether drivers for smartphone-enabled car service Lyft are employees or independent contractors, but that California law appears to favor the drivers.
+SAN FRANCISCO, Jan 29 (Reuters) - A U.S. judge on Thursday said it was “very difficult” to decide whether drivers for smartphone-enabled car service Lyft are employees or independent contractors, but that California law appears to favor the drivers.

 Lyft and larger rival Uber face separate lawsuits seeking class action status in San Francisco federal court, brought on behalf of drivers who contend they are employees and entitled to reimbursement for expenses including gas and vehicle maintenance.
 The drivers currently pay those costs themselves.

-A ruling against either company could significantly raise their costs beyond the lawsuits’ scope and force them to pay social security, workers’ compensation, and unemployment insurance.
+A ruling against either company could significantly raise their costs beyond the lawsuits’ scope and force the companies to pay social security, workers’ compensation, and unemployment insurance.
 That could affect the valuations for other startups that rely on large networks of individuals to provide rides, clean houses and the like.

 At a hearing on the Lyft lawsuit on Thursday, U.S. District Judge Vincent Chhabria said he was “scratching my head” because traditional employment categories are “woefully outdated” when applied to companies like Lyft.